-The short-term rental market was already gaining steam before the world was hit by the Covid pandemic, but it really took off during a time when most other industries and markets were suffering.
+The short-term rental market was already gaining steam before the world was hit by the COVID-19 pandemic, but it really took off during a time when most other industries and markets were suffering.
 Those willing to travel were looking for different modes of accommodation, and staying in private quarters was appealing to those who didn’t want to stay in hotels.

 (All prices and percentages quoted below come from Beyond’s database and are for average nightly stays in a 2-bedroom rental.)